kenny95h/api-development/README.md

 > View the [Frontend README](./frontend/README.md) for more details.

+### Getting Started

+* Base URL:
+  * The backend app is hosted at the default, `http://127.0.0.1:5000/`, and is a Flask-based app.
+To  install the dependencies from backend `cd backend` then `pip install -r requirements.txt`, and then start the Flask app by setting the env `export FLASK_APP=flaskr`, then `export FLASK_ENV=development`, and run the app with `flask run`
+  * The frontend is a react app hosted on `http://localhost:3000/`, this requires NPM to manage dependencies.
+To install dependencies run `npm install`, and to start the app run `npm start`
+* Authentication: This version of the application does not require authentication or API keys.

 ## Error Handling

 Errors are returned as JSON objects in the following format: